Publish data to a Device (v2.0)

 }'

-Send data to multiple Variables with global timestamp
+Send data to multiple Variables with a global timestamp

-Update multiple variables with a global timestamp that is applied to all Dots.
+Update multiple variables with a global timestamp that applies to all Dots.

 $ mosquitto_pub \